-Based on their answers, you can assume that social media plays a role in influencing the search engine results by giving preference based on the authority of the author and the number of times a piece of content is shared on social networking sites.
+Based on these answers, you can assume that social media plays a role in influencing the search engine results by giving preference based on the authority of the author and the number of times a piece of content is shared on social networking sites.

 Specific social media and search engine integrations

-Of course, it’s one thing to know that social factors are increasingly affecting search engine rankings, but it’s another thing entirely to see what integrations are already in place and influencing results pages.
+Of course, it’s one thing to know that social factors are increasingly affecting search engine rankings, but it’s another thing entirely to see what integrations are already in place and influencing result pages.
 By understanding exactly how the search engines use this data, you can come up with a marketing plan designed to rank in this new socially optimized world.

 The following are the integrations currently in place between the search engines and each of the big 3 social media sites: